PORPO5/flutter_sms_inbox_with_filter/README.md

+## Disclamer
+This project is modified version of flutter_sms_inbox for filter by date.
+You can check the original package here. https://github.com/jgithaiga/flutter_sms_inbox

 # Flutter SMS Inbox with Filter

-## This package is modified version of flutter_sms_inbox for filter by date.

 Flutter android SMS inbox library based on [Flutter SMS](https://github.com/babariviere/flutter_sms).